brendan-duncan/wgsl_reflect/README.md

-# WebGPU Shading Lanuguage Reflection Library
+# WebGPU Shading Language Reflection Library

 A WebGPU Shading Language parser and reflection library for Javascript.